 Businesses like yours are building the infrastructure for a cleaner, more energy efficient and prosperous future for this country.

 Table of Contents

-By joining the Pew Clean Energy Business Network, you will receive:
+When you join the Pew Clean Energy Business Network, you will receive:

-- Alerts letting you know how your voice can make a difference;
+- Alerts letting you know how your voice can make a difference.

 Interactive Map: Click to See What Business Leaders Have to Say

 Why do clean energy businesses need to engage in the policy discussion?

 The global clean energy economy has grown by roughly $90 billion every three years since 2004 and attracted a total of $263 billion in private investment in 2012.
 This presents a remarkable economic opportunity for the United States.

 In 2011, the United States held a $1.63 billion clean energy trade advantage over China, with particular trade strength derived from America’s leadership in innovative, high-end products and the global presence of U.S. companies.

 But uncertainty about the energy policy environment is putting U.S. competitiveness in jeopardy.
 While other nations have adopted long-term goals that are attracting greater private investment, the United States has no national energy plan, leading investors to look elsewhere for the market certainty they desire.